contactlab/milky-way/CONTRIBUTING.md

 - `rush rebuild` performs a full clean build.
 Rush invokes this script to build each project that is registered in `./rush.json`.
 - `rush build` command is similar to `rush rebuild`, except that `rush build` performs an incremental build.
 - `rush purge` command is used to delete temporary files created by Rush.

+## NPM Publish Workflow
+- Commit your changes with git but don't push it on the `stable` branch before running the `rush change` command.
 - `rush change` command asks a series of questions and then generates a `<branchname>-<timestamp>.json` file in the common folder.
-The `publish` command will consume these files and perform the proper version bumps.
+The `rush version --bump` command will consume these files and perform the proper version bumps.
 - `rush version --bump` command will increase package versions based on their associated version policies.
 - `rush publish -p -n [NPM_AUTH_TOKEN] --include-all` command will publish all the public packages that have version increased.